adelsaleh/qvm/README.md

 # qvm
 A simulator for quantum algorithms.

-A pure quantum programming language with quantum control dubbed Braqet was developed whose syntax and semantics and its compiler are described in this [report](https://adelsaleh.github.io/pdfs/qvm.pdf).
-Alongside is a tool that was developed to simulate and visualize a Quantum Turing Machine.
+For more details please download the [report](https://adelsaleh.github.io/pdfs/qvm.pdf).
+Alongside is a [tool](https://bitbucket.org/aub-quantum/srqtm-simulator/src/master/) that was developed to simulate and visualize a Quantum Turing
+Machine.